Punktum-dk/epp-service-specification/README.md

 <a id="introduction"></a>
 ## Introduction

 This document describes and specifies the implementation offered by DK Hostmaster for interaction with the central registry for the ccTLD dk using the Extensible Provisioning Protocol (EPP).
-It is primarily aimed at a technical audience, and the reader is required to have prior knowledge of DNS registration and EPP.
+It is primarily aimed at a technical audience, and the reader is required to have prior knowledge of DNS registration and administration and EPP.

 <a id="about-this-document"></a>
 ### About this Document